SamSeban/TIAGo-NLUI/README.md

 python main.py
 ```

-Follow the on-screen prompts to choose between transcribing from an audio file or recording a new command through the microphone.
+Follow the on-screen prompts to transcribe natural language to a PDDL plan.

 ### Configuration

-- **API Key**: Update the `credentials_path` in `main.py` to the location of your Google Cloud Speech-to-Text API key JSON file.
+- **Google API Key**: Update the `credentials_path` in `main.py` to the location of your Google Cloud Speech-to-Text API key JSON file.
-- **Model Selection**: The default model used for command interpretation is `t5-small`.
-It can be changed to any other T5 model variant as needed for your specific requirements.

 ## License